MSabaO/bootcamp2023-Challenge11-NoteTaker/README.md

 Object-oriented Programming Challenge: SVG Logo Maker
 <hr>
 <b>User Story:</b><br>
-AS a freelance web developer <br>
+AS A small business owner <br>
-I WANT to generate a simple logo for my projects<br>
+I WANT to be able to write and save notes<br>
-SO THAT I don't have to pay a graphic designer<br>
+SO THAT I can organize my thoughts and keep track of tasks I need to complete<br>

 ## Table of Contents